Embroidermodder/Embroidermodder/docs/refman/plan.md

 The main rule here is to reduce the amount of code necessary to achieve what we want, seperate code from data to allow alterations to happen entirely in data and reduce the amount of dependancy that creates on libraries.
+The overview goes like this:

 1. Don't use a Qt function when a C++ will do: it makes us work to Qt's intended style and makes code harder to read for non-Qt favouring developers.
 (Don't use `qMax`, `qCos` etc.)
 2. Don't use a C++ function when a C one will do, it makes the interfacing between C and C++ parts of the source more complicated.
 (Don't use the `std::` copies.)